Development Image Build Context

 The builds referenced by digest are architecture specific.
 Grouping them together into a manifest allows the runner to choose the image based on the host computer's architecture.
 This means you must choose the digest artifact corresponding to your computer's architecture.

-Next, we need to download the image using the 64-character digest stored in ${digest}
+Next, we need to download the image using the 64-character digest stored in ${digest}.

 Docker/Podman

-but you can also do the same commands with podman
+Below, I use docker but you can also do the same commands with podman in place of docker.

 docker pull ldmx/dev@sha256:${digest}